yugabyte/jdbc-yugabytedb/README.md

     <dependency>
         <groupId>com.yugabyte</groupId>
         <artifactId>jdbc-yugabytedb</artifactId>
-        <version>42.2.7-yb-5-SNAPSHOT</version>
+        <version>42.2.7-yb-6-SNAPSHOT</version>
     </dependency>
     ```
+####Note: You need to have installed 2.7.2.0-b0 or above version of YugabyteDB on your system for load balancing to work.

 ## Use the Driver

 - Passing new connection properties for load balancing in connection url or properties bag

   For uniform load balancing across all the server you just need to specify the _load-balance=true_ property in the url.
     ```
     String yburl = "jdbc:postgresql://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load-balance=true";
     DriverManager.getConnection(yburl);
     ```

   For specifying topology keys you need to set the additional property with a valid comma separated value, for example _topology-keys=cloud1:region1:zone1,cloud1:region1.zone2_.

     ```
     String yburl = "jdbc:postgresql://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load-balance=true&topology-keys=cloud1:region1:zone1,cloud1:region1.zone2";